wp-plugins/gmo-font-agent/readme.txt

 Instruction:

-Please refer [here](http://support.wpshop.com/) for the GMO Font Agent instruction.
+Please refer [here](http://support.wpcloud.jp/en/) for the GMO Font Agent instruction.

-We have other plugins and themes from [WP Shop byGMO](http://wpshop.com/).
+We have other plugins and themes from [GMO WP Cloud](https://wpcloud.jp/themes).

 == Frequently Asked Questions ==